FHNW-UIEngineering/dolphin-playground-rubilm/README.md

 ##Application introduction

-We implement a very simple application that contains only a simple header section and an editor area with three labels, two text fields to show the various binding options.
+We implement a very simple application that contains only a simple header section and four text fields to show the some canton details
-'Save' will do nothing but printing all modified attributes on the server side.
-'Reset' is used to reset all modified attributes to their initial value (or the value that has been saved).
-'Next' will load a new 'Person' via a service call.
-'German' and 'English' are for multi-language support.

-'Save' and 'Reset' buttons are only enabled if there is really something to save/reset, i.e. at least one attribute value is dirty.
-The dirty state is also visualized via a CSS class (background color changes).

-The 'Name' field is marked as mandatory using a green border.
+the applicaion will load canton data and show them without an edit feature

 ##Running the samples